loisfylype/loisfylype/README.md

 - 👋 Hi, I’m Luis Fellype
 - 👀 I’m interested in FullStack
-- 🌱 I’m currently learning serveless applications & AWS Lambda
+- 🌱 I’m currently learning Android Compose, serveless applications & AWS Lambda
-- 📫 How to reach me luis.fellype7@gmail.com or twitter.com/thisLoiss
+- 📫 How to reach me luis.fellype7@gmail.com

 <!---
 loisfylype/loisfylype is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.